weholt/django-sveve/README.md

 # django-sveve

-Adds support for sending SMS using Sveve.no's API using a reusable django app.
+A reusable django app for sending SMS using Sveve.no's API.

 * [Sveve.no](http://sveve.no/)
 * [API documentation](https://sveve.no/apidok/)

+## The state of this MVP

+ * It can send SMS to multiple recipients
+ * You can defined groups of contacts
+ * Contacts can be imported from a spreadsheet/Excel/CSV file

 ## Installation